JoelAtDeluxe/aws-certification-notes/solutions architect/autoscaling.md

 * Pairs well with ELB, Cloud Watch, and cloud trail
 * Tries to have an equal number of instances in all AZs.
 When not possible, it will try to add/remove new instances on one of the other configured AZs
 * Must define a subnet for each ASG in an AZ
+* An instance can only belong to a single Auto scaling group

 ## AZ Balancing / Rebalancing